Header Image 1

 You may be able to receive bursary support, if at least one of the following applies:

-• You’re in or you recently left local authority care
+• You are in or you have recently left local authority care

 • You get Income Support or Universal Credit because you’re financially supporting yourself